Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Leafy Greens:

-• Lettuce (all types), spinach, kale, Swiss chard, arugula
+• Lettuce (all types), spinach, kale, Swiss chard, arugula (aka rocket)

 • Why?
 They wilt quickly in plastic but stay crisp and fresh when wrapped in damp muslin.